palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 thread death.
 If an enqueue has a successful compare-and-set in step 5, then the token must be in the set (and is visible, because we synchronize on the set lock).
-If an enqueue does _not_ have a successful compare-and-set, then some thread must already be scheduled to perform the unlock, and once it does the token must be in the relevant set (again, because we synchronize on the set lock).
+If an enqueue does _not_ have a successful compare-and-set, then some thread must already be scheduled to perform the unlock, and once it does the token must be in the relevant set (and again must be visible, because we synchronize on the set lock).

 ### TimeLock Failures

-In some embodiments, the lock service is provided by a TimeLock server that can
+In some embodiments, the lock service is provided by a remote TimeLock server that may fail requests.
+There is retry logic at the transport layer underneath us.

+Previously, running a transaction task would throw an exception if unlocking row locks or the immutable timestamp failed; we now allow user code to proceed and only emit diagnostic logs indicating that the unlock operation failed.
+This is a safe change, as throwing would not make the locks become available again, and user code cannot safely assume that locks used by a transaction are free after it commits (since another thread may well have acquired them).

+In practice, locks will be released after a timeout if they are not refreshed by a client.
+This means that not retrying unlocks is safe, as long as we do not continue to attempt to refresh the lock.
+AtlasDB clients automatically refresh locks they acquire; we ensure that a token being unlocked is synchronously removed from the set of locks to refresh *before* it is put on the unlock queue.

 ## Consequences

 ### Improvements

-Transactions no longer need to wait ...
+- Transactions no longer need to wait for their immutable timestamp lock and row/cell write locks to be unlocked before returning.
+We anticipate this will save about two RPCs to the lock service from a user-code perspective.
+- Transactions can now succeed even if there were problems when unlocking locks after the transaction committed.
+- Load on the TimeLock server will be reduced.

 ### Drawbacks